 She knew right where to stand in the Haunted Mansion so that we were next to the mystery door that opens.
 Lots of little insider tricks of hers made the rides more fun.

 After we finished our day with Cori of My VIP Tour, we pulled into the Four Seasons Orlando, my daughter gave her a big hug, and I was so grateful to experience Magic Kingdom in a way that felt like a real vacation for me.

-I asked Katie what most of her clients look for when hiring them, and she said, “Most parents hire us to help them reduce wait time and keep the parks easy on their kids, but they always finish the day saying they didn’t realize how much better the experience would be for them, too, to experience the parks in a way that is truly relaxing, fun, and stress-free.”
+I asked Katie what most of her clients look for when hiring them, and she said, “Most parents hire us to help them reduce wait time and keep the parks easy on their kids.
+But they always finish the day saying they didn’t realize how much better the day pleased them, too.
+To experience the parks in a fun, relaxing way is what every family deserves on vacation.”
 That sounds about right.

 What if you already know the Disney parks really well?